calderonalexis/Resume/README.md

 (2.5 hours) at Centro Netec in Santiago, Chile.
   - May 2014 – December 2014.
 English for academic purposes program at ELS International school in Toronto, Canada
   - April 2014.
-Course of installation and configuration microwave devices for a digital radio link (28 academics hours) at College of Engineers in Lara, Venezuela
+Course of installation and configuration microwave devices for a digital radio link (Mini-Link Ericcson) with 28 academics hours at College of Engineers in Lara, Venezuela

 ### Degree